What is a nanosecond (ns or nsec)?

-For comparison, a millisecond (ms or msec) is one thousandth of a second and is commonly used in measuring the time to read to or write from a hard disk or a CD-ROM player or to measure packet travel time on the Internet.
+A millisecond is one-thousandth of a second (10-3).
+It is written as ms or msec and is commonly used to measure the time required to read to or write from a hard disk or solid-state drive (SSD) and to measure the travel time of data packets on the internet.

 A microsecond is one-millionth (10-6) of a second and is represented as μs (Greek letter mu plus s).
 A picosecond is one-trillionth (10-12) of a second or one-millionth of a microsecond.
 A femtosecond is one-quadrillionth of a second (10-15) or one-millionth of a nanosecond, and an attosecond is one-quintillionth (10-18) of a second.
 The femtosecond is sometimes used in laser technology, while the attosecond is used in photon research.

 For computer RAM, latency is usually measured in nanoseconds.
 Latency is a combination of speed and Column Address Strobe (CAS) latency.
 It can be calculated by multiplying clock cycle duration by the total number of clock cycles.
 System performance is affected by both speed and latency, so increasing the former and decreasing the latter can result in better performance.

 CAS latency (CL) measures the total number of clock cycles the data must go through, that is, the number of clock cycles it takes for RAM to access the data -- called by the central processing unit -- in one of its columns and make it available on its output pins.
 A RAM module's latency is determined by CL and also by the duration of each clock cycle, which is measured in nanoseconds.